yoursunny/esp8266ndn/README.md

 * Ethernet: unicast and multicast on ESP8266 and ESP32
 * UDP/IPv4: unicast and multicast on ESP8266 and ESP32
 * UDP/IPv6: unicast on ESP8266
-* Bluetooth Low Energy: server/peripheral only on ESP32 and nRF52
+* [Bluetooth Low Energy](https://github.com/yoursunny/NDNts/tree/main/packages/web-bluetooth-transport): server/peripheral only on ESP32 and nRF52
-  * Compatible with [NDNts](https://yoursunny.com/p/NDNts/) `@ndn/web-bluetooth-transport` package

 KeyChain